kencjohnston/kencjohnston/Priorities.md

 ## Weekly Priorities
 This content is meant to communicate my priorities on a weekly basis.
 They should typically be reflected as items in the `Doing` of [my personal issue board](https://gitlab.com/groups/gitlab-com/-/boards/1353560?assignee_username=kencjohnston).
 It will be updated weekly.
+As I'm always striving to learn I'll also add a `Learning Goal` each week.

 ### Legend
 These designations are added to the previous week's priority list when adding the current week's priority.